sindresorhus/got/migration-guides.md

 - No `agentClass`/`agentOptions`/`pool` option.
 - No `forever` option.
 You need to use [forever-agent](https://github.com/request/forever-agent).
 - No `proxy` option.
 You need to [pass a custom agent](readme.md#proxies).
+- No `json` option.
+Assume it's set to `true` when passing an object.
 - No `removeRefererHeader` option.
 You can remove the referer header in a [`beforeRequest` hook](https://github.com/sindresorhus/got#hooksbeforeRequest):

 ```js